 Tickets are available at www.OperaHouse.org or 207.873.7000.
 The cost to attend the concert and a special pre-event reception at Amici’s Cucina is $50; concert tickets without the reception are $25.

-Inland Hospital will become Northern Light Inland Hospital on October 1, 2018.
+Inland Hospital became Northern Light Inland Hospital on October 1, 2018.